Alfonce-tech/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that prints out, Hello world
+A script printing confused smiley